Assessment and Next Steps

 Food and Procurement

 How would you characterize your current menus and sources?
-What direction do you intend to take them in?
-Examining your trends in commodity allocation, commercial procurement, reliance on a la carte sales, use of fresh produce, and historic procurement of local foods will produce useful information that can help you prioritize next steps.
-Most importantly, it can help you identify low-cost, high-result actions that will move your department toward the realization of its goals.
+What direction do you intend to take them?
+Examining your trends in commodity allocation, commercial procurement, reliance on a la carte sales, use of fresh produce, and procurement of local foods will produce useful information that can help to prioritize next steps.
+Most importantly, it can help identify low-cost, high-result actions that will move your department toward the realization of its goals.

 Climate for Support ‒ Policies, Marketing, and Community Engagement

-The district wellness policy, marketing support for food services, community support of kids’ health, integration of food education in the curriculum, and nutrition literacy are all markers that are evaluated when determining how the wider district and community can help in sustaining food-service programs.
+The district wellness policy, marketing support, community support of kids’ health, integration of food education, and food literacy are all evaluated when determining how the wider district and community can support food service programs.
 To evaluate your climate for support, ask the following questions:

 - What activities in your district and community can support the program changes you hope to make?